 - Bush v.
 Gore

-To avoid confusion to members of the public not familiar with legal abbreviations, CWSL uses a variation of Bluebook standards when citing published works in a news article or list within a brochure.
+To avoid confusion among those not familiar with legal abbreviations, CWSL uses a variation of Bluebook standards when citing published works in a news article, list within a brochure, or other public document.
 For journal articles, the title of the article is placed in quotes, followed by the word in and then the volume number, the name of the publication is spelled out and italicized—rather than abbreviated and placed in small caps—followed by the starting page number.
 Co-authors are noted in parentheses first, and then the year of publication is placed in a separate set of parentheses.
 Example: Professor Alexander's article "'Moore or Less' Causation and Responsibility" was published in 6 Criminal Law & Philosophy 81 (with Ferzan) (2012).
 Bluebook standards are followed for scholarly journals published by CWSL.

 Put the last two digits of CWSL graduation dates after names of all alumni, on first reference only.
 The apostrophe before the date faces the left, with no space between the last name and the date.
 This rule does NOT apply to nametags at events, or the donor wall in the Classroom Building.

 - James A. Smith ’03